 Though we'll never tire of hardwood floors, there's something about tile kitchen floors that makes us swoon every time.
 But can you blame us?
-Just take a look at this jaw-dropping kitchen complete with graphic floor tiles or this stunning, European-inspired kitchen with limestone tile floors.
-Plus, not only are tile floors aesthetically pleasing, but they're also practical (i.e. stain-resistant and easy-to-clean) and timeless — in fact, they get better with age.
+Just take a look at this stunning, European-inspired kitchen with limestone tile floors.
+Plus, not only are tile floors aesthetically pleasing, but they're also practical (i.e. stain-resistant and easy-to-clean) and timeless—in fact, they get better with age.

 Hexagon Terracotta Tiles